 What other factors are considered?

 Any degree above the bachelor's level is considered a positive factor.
-Others are foreign-area specialty; foreign language abilities; training or experience in forensic sciences; training or experience in computer sciences; training or experience in polygraph administration; and training or experience in the technical services specialty.
+Others are foreign-area specialty; foreign language abilities; exposure to foreign cultures; training or experience in forensic sciences; training or experience in computer sciences; training or experience in polygraph administration; fraud related specialties such as accounting and finance; and training or experience in the technical services specialty.

 Does fluency in a foreign language give me any priority over applicants without a language skill?

 It depends on the position.
 Fluency in a foreign language is considered a positive factor but it may or may not be used to make the hiring decision, based on the position being filled.
 However, we value foreign language skills and consider them in our selection process.

 Is there an age restriction to apply for a civilian position?

 Yes and no. Yes for primary positions.
 No for secondary positions.
 The maximum age for a "primary" position is 37.
 These positions qualify a person for coverage under the special retirement provisions for law enforcement officers in the Federal Employees Retirement System.
 Applicants must start their civilian employment by the last day of the month in which they turn 37.

 Exception: In certain cases, an age waiver may be requested from the appropriate approval authority for persons over the age of 37 who are uniquely qualified for primary positions and for applicants who are eligible for Veterans preference.